-Love, Theodosia is a smart, funny, swoony take on a fiercely intelligent woman (Aaron Burr's daughter, Theodosia) with feminist ideas and ideals far ahead of her time.
-Not only a work of well-researched historical fiction, but a refreshing spin on the Hamiltonian era and the characters we have grown to know and love so well.
-Goldstein shines a bright light on Theodosia, who has long deserved center stage, a young woman struggling to be heard in a turbulent time for our nation.
+Love, Theodosia is a smart, funny, swoony take on a fiercely intelligent woman with feminist ideas ahead of her time who has long-deserved center stage.
+A refreshing spin on the Hamiltonian era and the characters we have grown to know and love.
 It’s also a heartbreaking romance of two star-crossed lovers, an achingly bittersweet “what if.”
-In Love Theodosia, Alexander Hamilton's son Philip and Burr's daughter Theodosia become smitten, though she is engaged to an artist and Philip is a rakish cad.
-But the two find each other's intellect irresistible, and in what unrolls like a Jane Austen novel of manners we find ourselves entangled with the Hamilton family once again as the children of famous enemies are driven together despite every reason not to be.
+Despite their fathers’ bitter rivalry, Theodosia and Philip are drawn to each other and, in what unrolls like a Jane Austen novel of manners, we find ourselves entangled in the world of Hamilton and Burr once again as these heirs of famous enemies are driven together despite every reason not to be.

 Lori Anne Goldstein is a creative writing instructor, manuscript consultant, and the author of four novels for young adults.
 She credits her BA in journalism with giving her the skills and desire to conduct the extensive research that forms the core of her adult historical debut, Love, Theodosia.
 She is the author of four YA novels, BECOMING JINN, CIRCLE OF JINN, SCREEN QUEENS, and SOURCES SAY., She lives in the Boston area and can be found online at www.lorigoldsteinbooks.com, on Instagram at @lorigoldsteinbooks, on Twitter at @loriagoldstein, and on Facebook at LoriGoldsteinAuthor.